pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ---

-## GIT content versioning
+## Git content versioning

-In its core [GIT](https://git-scm.com/) is a version management system traditionally used for maintaining software codes.
-In case you never worked with GIT before, have a look at this [Git & Github explanation](https://www.w3schools.com/git/git_intro.asp).
+In its core [GIt](https://git-scm.com/) is a version management system traditionally used for maintaining software codes.
+In case you never worked with Git before, have a look at this [Git & GitHub explanation](https://www.w3schools.com/git/git_intro.asp).
 Some users interact with Git via the command line (shell).
-However excellent Graphical User Interfaces exist to work with Git repositories, such as [Github Desktop](https://desktop.github.com/), a [Git client within Visual Studio](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022), [TortoiseGit](https://tortoisegit.org/), [Smartgit](https://www.syntevo.com/smartgit/), and [many others](https://git-scm.com/downloads/guis).
+However excellent Graphical User Interfaces exist to work with Git repositories, such as [GitHub Desktop](https://desktop.github.com/), a [Git client within Visual Studio](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022), [TortoiseGit](https://tortoisegit.org/), [Smartgit](https://www.syntevo.com/smartgit/), and [many others](https://git-scm.com/downloads/guis).

-These days GIT based coding communities like Github, Gitlab, Bitbucket offer various services on top of Git to facilitate in co-creation of digital assets.
+These days Git based coding communities like GitHub, Gitlab, Bitbucket offer various services on top of Git to facilitate in co-creation of digital assets.
 Those services include authentication, issue management, release management, forks, pull requests and CI/CD.
-The types of digital assets maintained via GIT vary from software, deployment scripts, configuration files, documents, website content, metadata records up to actual datasets.
+The types of digital assets maintained via Git vary from software, deployment scripts, configuration files, documents, website content, metadata records up to actual datasets.
 Git is most effective with text based formats, which explains the popularity of formats like CSV, YAML, Markdown.

 ---

 ## CI/CD

 [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) & [Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) describes a process in which changes in software or configuration are automatically tested and deployed to a relevant environment.
-These processes are commonly facilitated by GIT environments.
+These processes are commonly facilitated by Git environments.
 With every commit to the Git repository an action is triggered which runs some tasks.

 ---

-## Github Pages exercise
+## GitHub Pages exercise

-This exercise introduces the CI-CD topic by setting up a basic markdown website in [Github Pages](https://pages.github.com/), maintained through Git.
+This exercise introduces the CI/CD topic by setting up a basic markdown website in [GitHub Pages](https://pages.github.com/), maintained through Git.
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a popular format to store text with annotations on Git.The site will be based on [Quarto](https://quarto.org).
 Quarto is one of many platforms to generate a website from a markdown repository.

 - Create a [new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) in your github account, for example 'My first CMS'.
 - Before we add any content [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) 'gh-pages' on the repository, this branch will later contain the generated html sources of the website.